Aruba Instant On 1960 Stacking: What is the Benefit of Switch Stacking?

 Aruba Networks, a leading provider of network infrastructure solutions, offers a range of network devices that support stacking technology.
 Stacking allows multiple network devices to be connected and managed as a single logical unit, providing several benefits to network administrators.

 Aruba stacking technology enables a stack of up to 12 network devices to be connected and managed as a single entity, allowing for simplified management, improved network performance, and scalability.
 With Aruba stacking, network administrators can easily expand their network as needed by simply adding new devices to the stack without requiring any additional configuration.
+Additionally, Aruba stacking technology includes hybrid stacking, which allows both access and aggregation switches to be stacked together in a single stack, either in a chain or ring topology.
+This provides scalability, flexibility, and high availability in the network, catering to the resiliency and growth requirements of small businesses.

 Aruba network devices, including switches, support stacking technology to provide improved network performance, scalability, and management.
 The Aruba Instant On 1930 and 1940 switches, for example, support stacking up to eight switches, while the Aruba 2930M and 3810M switches support stacking up to 10 switches.